Search

 Christy Dawn

 We first read about Christy Dawn while researching an article on deadstock.
 The dresses were wonderful, made from rescued and reused fabrics, with a timeless sensibility.
 But what really impressed us were the different makers used for each piece; artisan dressmakers paid premium wages, with full benefits et al. A real commitment to transparency can be viewed about each item.
 But what led to the inclusion here really got us excited.
-Christy Dawn is evolving from sustainable to regenerative – they launched a collaboration with Oshadi Collection, where they planted the first cotton seeds on a regenerative farm in Southern India in 2019 and will premiere the first collection of dresses this May.
+Christy Dawn is evolving from sustainable to regenerative – they launched a collaboration with Oshadi Collection, where they planted the first cotton seeds on a regenerative farm in Southern India in 2019.
 Read about this singular journey here.

 Seed2Shirt